aswna/GNU-Linux-Tools-sessions/11/notes.md

 # Notes
 ## Scripting exercise
 ### Are you ready?
-Write a script, which prints out the following upon execution:
+Write a script (`script.sh`), which prints out the following upon execution:

     Hello, <USER>!

 where, the `<USER>` is replaced by the (Linux) username of the user, who started the script.

-The next line should be "prompt", which asks:
+The next line should be prompt-like, which asks for input:

     Are you ready or not? [y/n]

-Note: there is a single space character at the end of this line and it does not contain any newline character!
+Note: there is a single space character at the end of this line, and it does not contain any newline character (at the end of line)!

 If the answer is 'y' (yes), then it should print: